The ‘Do Nothing’ Mistake: What Happens When You Delay Land Clearing

 Invasive Species Don’t Wait

-One of the biggest reasons delaying land clearing and “doing nothing” becomes costly is because invasive species take advantage of it.
+One of the biggest reasons delaying land clearing and “doing nothing” becomes costly is that invasive species take advantage of the situation.
 Plants like buckthorn and honeysuckle are aggressive.
 They spread quickly, outcompete native vegetation, and create dense, tangled growth that is difficult to remove.

 When left untreated: